During our four-year study programme, we combine theory with practice and invest a great deal in your personal development and guidance.

-The HMSM Masterclass Programme is an extra-curricular activity in which ambitious students are offered an in-depth program in preparation for participation in international student challenges (like for example EMCup and the Genio Challenges).
+The HMSM Excellence Programme is an extra-curricular activity in which ambitious students are offered an in-depth program in preparation for participation in international student challenges (like for example EMCup and the Genio Challenges).
 After an internal selection process, the participants start developing a hotel concept on a strategic, tactical and operational level.
 The programme is fully supported by the hotel industry with weekly guest lecturers from, amongst others, our alumni community.

 In the following 20 weeks of the second year, you will do an internship abroad.
 During this 5-month internship, you will work in a Rooms Division or Food & Beverage department of an international hotel.